matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## Lean Thinking for Modern Software Teams

 The eight wastes aren’t just a process checklist — they’re a mindset.
-They challenge us to constantly ask: “Is this adding value, or just keeping us busy?”
+They challenge us to constantly ask: _"Is this adding value, or just keeping us busy?"_

 By spotting and eliminating these wastes, you’ll deliver faster, build smarter, and free up creative energy to focus on what truly matters: solving real problems.